danielshtel/REST_API/README.md

-# REST API for fleet of drivers.
+# REST API for drivers park.

 REST-API application for managing drivers and vehicles data.